-I have been noticing for quiet sometime that people post so many threads about which speakers to buy, amp to get, woofer and player etc. Almost always, people don’t bother to search the previous threads about the same topic.
+I have been noticing for quite some time that there are a lot of speakers for sale in the market.
+People are confused about which speakers to buy, amp to get, woofer and player etc. Almost always, people don’t bother to search the previous threads about the same topic.
 We have countless threads here where people are asking for reviews on the ever famous Kenwood 718s for example.
 Then there are threads on what woofer to buy.

 What I want to do here is to give a basic guideline that you should follow when you are out to purchase any of the sound equipment.
 So here we go: